oliverdevisser/clippers-proj/README.md

 web: The Flask web application container.
 db: The PostgreSQL database container.
 ```
-If everything is set up correctly, the web app will be available on http://localhost:5001 (or http://localhost:5000 todo check).
+If everything is set up correctly, the web app will be available on http://localhost:5001 (if not try http://localhost:5000).

 ### 2. Open the Web Application
    Open your web browser and go to: